Official-Codaisseur-Graduate/lisa-client/InitialSetup.md

 1) Git clone both the [CLIENT](https://github.com/Official-Codaisseur-Graduate/lisa-client) and the [SERVER](https://github.com/Official-Codaisseur-Graduate/lisa-server)

-2) npm install for both, to install the used packages.
+2) Run npm install for both, to install the used packages.

-3) start the database as mentioned with the below command:
+3) Start the database as mentioned with the below command:

 `$ docker run --rm -e POSTGRES_PASSWORD=secret -p 5432:5432 postgres`